 We’re looking to fund…

-- Improvements to facilities or purchases that increase productivity or efficiency.
+- Improvements to facilities or purchases that increase productivity or efficiency

-- Purchase of equipment, materials and more!
+- The purchase of new equipment, materials, and more

 The selection process

-- Maximum grant request is $7000
+- The maximum grant request is $7000.

 - 501c3 non-profit organizations are excluded from applying but encouraged to apply for our Non-Profit Support Program.
 Applications will open again in late summer 2023 for 2024.

 - At this time, producers of wellness supplements and pet food are excluded.